 If you attend the retreat but for some reason decide on your own to leave early, the deposit and balance you have paid cannot be refunded to you.

-Anyone interested in attending all or half of the Three-Week Hermitage should read this document and the separate Practice Guidelines.
-Then complete the Application form and Waiver of Liability, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.
+Anyone interested in attending the Three-Week Hermitage should read this document and the separate Practice Guidelines.
+Then complete the Application form and Waiver of Liability form, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.

 If your application is not accepted for this retreat, your deposit will be returned.